-In an effort to make things faster, Windows may “buffer” data before writing it to a device.
-That means if you pull the device out at a random time, even though it might look like whatever you’re doing has completed, it’s possible not everything has been written.
-In the worst-case scenario, that could corrupt the information that tracks what’s where on the device, and cause you to lose files and data.
+In an effort to make things faster, Windows buffers data in RAM before writing it to a device.
+That means if you pull a thumb drive out at a random time, even though it might look like whatever you’re doing has completed, it’s possible not everything has actually been written.
+In the worst-case scenario, that could corrupt the information tracking what’s where on the device, causing you to lose files and data.

 While it applies to both flash drives and traditional magnetic hard drives, writing to a flash drive is also slower than reading from it, so there’s a performance benefit to buffering as well.
 Delaying writes until they are necessary maximizes speed and minimizes wear.

-Recent versions of Windows have changed their default behavior such that write caching isn’t used as much as it was in the past, so “Safely remove” may not be needed on all of your USB devices.
+Recent versions of Windows have changed the default behavior such that write caching isn’t used as much as it was in the past, so “Safely remove” may not be needed for all of your USB devices.

 Should I leave it plugged in?

-This is where my “it depends” really comes into play.
+This is where “it depends” really comes into play.